Back-to-School SKINCARE review

 HYALURONIC ACID is known for its ability to moisturize skin and prevent aging.
 When applied directly to the skin in a cream or serum, hyaluronic acid is a great moisturizer because it’s a water magnet; it rests on the skin's surface, where it both attracts airborne water vapor & retains water delivered to the skin via creams & circulation.
 It also prevents evaporation, so all that water can plump & moisturize skin.

-The 80/20 Rule applies to skincare.
+Note: the 80/20 Rule applies to skincare.
 100% of your results depend on 80% your Homecare Regime and 20% Professional Facial Treatments.
 Click here to SHOP for Homecare